 If you’ve only got a small budget, then you’re going to need to react quickly to changes and to optimise your campaigns to not only focus on giving the users something in return but also providing an enjoyable experience; be it through creative graphics and images or a well-thought-out customer journey that develops with the user.

-If you would like help developing your PPC strategy and optimise your account, the Innovation Visual team would be happy to help!
+If you would like help developing your PPC strategy and optimisation of your account, the Innovation Visual team would be happy to help!
 Contact us today to talk to an expert or contact our client services manager email@example.com to find out in more detail about our services.

 Credit to Jon Quinton for inspiring this post, with his talk at BrightonSEO